-Not to be confused with carpal tunnel arm pain stemming from compression of the median nerve in the wrist area or radial tunnel syndrome, where the radial nerve is compressed, cubital tunnel syndrome refers to compression or irritation of the ulnar nerve in the cubital tunnel area of your elbow.
-This area of the body is better known as your funny bone.
+Not to be confused with carpal tunnel arm pain stemming from compression of the median nerve in the wrist area or radial tunnel syndrome, where the radial nerve is compressed, cubital tunnel syndrome refers to irritation or compression of the ulnar nerve in the cubital tunnel area of your elbow.
+This area of the body is also known as your funny bone.
 (BraceAbility also stocks radial tunnel splints.)

-A number of things can cause discomfort associated with cubital tunnel syndrome to occur, such as:
+A number of things cause discomfort associated with cubital tunnel syndrome to occur, such as:

-Leaning on your elbows for a long period of time
+Leaning on your elbow for a long period of time

 Excessive pressure or stretching near your elbow